tomjoro/elixir_map_pmap_apmap_example/README.md

 1. For anything bigger it runs parallel map, but does it asynchronously and sends a response when it it done with the work.

+The idea behind this is simple: If the result is going to be calculatable quicly, then I'll wait for it.
+Otherwise notifiy me when the result is ready.

+For example, you have a website that does some calculation for the user.
+If the calculation result is obtainable quickly, then just do it and return it to the user.
+If it looks like it is going to take a while, then tell the user "please check back in a few seconds" - or better yet, send them a message via websockets when the result is ready.

+This same technique works for things like processing queues.
+If nothing is ahead of your task in a queue, then you can run it immediately.
+If the queue is long, then tell the user to check back later.
+This is actually how the Logger works.
+You don't want your code to slow down, just because the disk is temporarily slow, but most of the time you would like to know that the logger completed your task.

 Waiting for the delayed result is accomplished by waiting for a message from the <b>pid</b>.